mathieuSauvage/MayaFluidTextureViewer/README.md

 ## Why?

-I found it often difficult to visualize the texture of a fluid in Maya and this script try to give you an idea of it by creating another fluid focused only on the texture.
+I found it often difficult to visualize the texture of a fluid in Maya and this script try to provide a solution by creating another fluid focused only on the texture.

 And you can also disable some parameters if you want to clearly animate some others without changing anything on the source fluid.
 For example if you want to see the effect of your translation animation of the texture origin but you have at the same time a strong implode that distort everything : you just disable